nf-core/ampliseq/docs/usage.md

 ### Differential abundance analysis

-Differential abundance analysis for relative abundance from microbial community analysis are plagued by multiple issues that arent fully solved yet.
+Differential abundance analysis for relative abundance from microbial community analysis are plagued by multiple issues that aren't fully solved yet.
 But some approaches seem promising, for example Analysis of Composition of Microbiomes with Bias Correction ([ANCOM-BC](https://pubmed.ncbi.nlm.nih.gov/32665548/)).
 [ANCOM](https://pubmed.ncbi.nlm.nih.gov/26028277/) and ANCOM-BC are integrated into the pipeline, but only executed on request via `--ancom` and `--ancombc`, more details in the [nf-core/ampliseq website parameter documentation](https://nf-co.re/ampliseq/parameters/#differential-abundance-analysis).

 ### Updating the pipeline